yat-labs/yat-docs/yat-docs/docs/guides/9_android_partner_integration_framework.md

     ```gradle
     dependencies {
-        implementation 'com.github.yat-labs:yat-lib-android:0.1.2'
+        implementation "com.github.yat-labs:yat-lib-android$lastVersion"
     }

-## Usage
+    ```

-1. This library uses deep links to return from the Yat web application back to the partner application.
-URL scheme of
+    You can find the version you need on [Jitpack repository](https://jitpack.io/#yat-labs/yat-lib-android)

-   the deep link is agreed upon in between the Yat development team and the integration partner.
-Currently used scheme
+## Setup

-   is `{partner_key}://y.at?{query_params}`.
-Add deep link support to your activity using an intent filter.
+1. `YatIntegration` uses deep links to return from the Yat web application back to the application.
+The URL scheme of the deep link is agreed upon between the Yat development team and the integration partner.
+Setup your deep links in your project accordingly.

     ```xml
     <intent-filter>